turingschool-examples/homework/module-2-homework.markdown

 ##### Day 3
   * Continue working on Skill Inventory or Robot World.
 Add model and feature tests using Capybara that hit each route in your controller.
 This should take about 60 minutes.
   * Work through the [Fundamental SQL](http://tutorials.jumpstartlab.com/topics/sql/fundamental_sql.html) tutorial in preparation for tomorrow.
 This should take approximately 40 minutes.
-Come with questions for Rachel.
+Come with questions for Andrew.

 ##### Day 4
   * Transform Skill Inventory or Robot World to use Sequel & Sqlite3.
 You'll continue working on this over the weekend.